 - Intelligent food grids: Smaller, automated warehouses, operating closer to city centers, with goods fulfilled through small autonomous electric vehicles able to deliver fresh food to smaller merchants;

-- Advanced food manufacturing: Advances in bioscience and material science couples with changes in customer preferences will impact how and where our food is produced;
+- Advanced food manufacturing: Advances in biosciences and material science couples with changes in customer preferences will impact how and where our food is produced;

 - Borderless retailing: The retail store is going borderless, it will appear in many forms, satisfying a diverse set of needs.
 Backed by a globally efficient supply chain and predictive inventory management;